frommelmak/aws-scripts/README.md

 aws-scripts
 ===========

-Here you will find some useful AWS scripts I use from time to time.
+Here you will find some useful AWS scripts I use often.

 All the scripts relies on [Boto](http://aws.amazon.com/sdkforpython/), a Python package that provides interfaces to Amazon Web Services.